 Dancer.
 Teacher.
 Pure Barre Instructor.
 Small Business Manager.
 Southern girl, gone Westerner, gone Midwesterner, finally done gone back down to her roots.
-Girlfriend.
+Wife.
 Daughter.
 Sister.
 Aunt. ….
 I’m Faith.
-Just your normal almost-30-year-old navigating life.
+Just your normal 31-year-old navigating life.

 The knitty gritty?
 Basically I grew up as a small-ish town southern girl that went to Catholic school.
 As the daughter of a dance studio owner, I spent the majority of my young life inside the studio studying and dreaming of being the next Alessandra Ferri, even though the odds of that happening were slim due to the fact that I was born with patella alta and hip dysplasia.

 Upon graduating high school, my potential had very luckily been seen, and I moved, all by myself to the big city of Denver, and joined the Colorado Ballet.
 After four seasons in the company I suffered a labral tear in my right hip and underwent surgery to repair it.
 From this surgery and throughout the next year of trying to come back to dancing, I found myself in desperate need of a change for my health and healing.
 I left my professional dancing career.